voila-dashboards/voila/docs/customize.md

 #### Customize the page config object (`page_config_hook`)

-The config_page_hook allows you to customize the page_config object, which controls various aspects of the Voila frontend.
+The page_config_hook allows you to customize the page_config object, which controls various aspects of the Voila frontend.
 This is useful when you need to modify frontend settings such as the URLs for static assets or other configuration parameters.

 By default, Voila uses the following page_config: